Professional Caregiver Services

 It's essential to discuss rates upfront and understand what services are included in the cost.
 Additionally, some insurance plans or government programs may help cover part of these expenses.

-1. Medical Procedures: In-home caregivers are not licensed medical professionals, so they cannot perform medical tasks such as administering injections, IVs, or complex wound care.
+1. Medical Procedures: Caregivers are not licensed medical professionals, so they cannot perform medical tasks such as administering injections, IVs, or complex wound care.

 2. Diagnosing Conditions: Caregivers are not qualified to diagnose medical conditions or make medical decisions; they should refer health concerns to a licensed healthcare provider.